 Only one person can be the principal carer of a child.
 If you and your partner provide equal levels of care, you need to tell us who the principal carer is.

 How to meet your requirements

 You must report the employment income you and your partner get paid every 14 days, even if it’s $0.
 You may be asked if you’re meeting your requirements.

 You can check your reporting dates using either:

 Accept any offer of suitable paid work

-We recognise your duties as a principal carer, but you must accept an offer of suitable paid work.
+If your mutual obligation requirements require you to look for work, you must accept any offer of suitable paid work.
 This is any work you’re capable of doing.